boriswaguia/multiplexer-cli/src/app/parser/README.md

 ## Syntactic analysis

-* Transform the created tokens into an abstract syntax three
+* Transform the created tokens into an Abstract Syntax Three (AST)

 ## Semantic analysis